Salvinorin A: Pharmacology

 Salvinorin A is a trans-neoclerodane diterpenoid with the chemical formula C23H28O8.
-Unlike other known opioid-receptor ligands, salvinorin A is not an alkaloid, as it does not contain a basic nitrogen atom.
+Unlike other known opioid-receptor ligands, salvinorin A is not an alkaloid, as it does not contain a nitrogen atom.
 Salvinorin A has no action at the 5-HT2A serotonin receptor, the principal molecular target responsible for the actions of 'classical' psychedelics such as LSD and mescaline.
 Salvinorin A has also been shown to have effect on cannabinoid CB1 receptors.
 It significantly increases prolactin and inconsistently increases cortisol.
 It causes dysphoria by stopping release of dopamine in the striatum.
 Salvinorin A increases activity of DAT while decreasing activity of SERT.

 Pharmacokinetics

 Salvinorin A is effectively deactivated by the gastrointestinal system, so alternative routes of administration must be used for better absorption.
 It is absorbed by oral mucosa.

 It has a half-life of around 8 minutes in non-human primates.

 Potency and selectivity

-Salvinorin A is active at doses as low as 200 µg.
-Synthetic chemicals, such as LSD (active at 20–30 µg doses), can be more potent.
+Salvinorin A is active at doses as low as 200 μg.
+Synthetic chemicals, such as LSD (active at 20–30 μg doses), can be more potent.
 Research has shown that salvinorin A is a potent κ-opioid receptor (KOR) agonist (Ki = 2.4 nM, EC50 = 1.8 nM).
 It has a high affinity for the receptor, indicated by the low dissociation constant of 1.0 nanomolar (nM).
-It has been reported that the effects of salvinorin A in mice are blocked by κ-opioid receptor antagonists.
-In addition, salvinorin A has recently been found to act as a D2 receptor partial agonist, with an affinity of 5–10 nM, an intrinsic activity of 40–60%, and an EC50 of 48 nM.
+In addition, salvinorin A has been found to act as a D2 receptor partial agonist, with an affinity of 5–10 nM, an intrinsic activity of 40–60%, and an EC50 of 48 nM.
 This suggests that the D2 receptor may also play an important role in its effects.

 Salvinorin A shows atypical properties as an agonist of the KOR relative to other KOR agonists.
-For instance, it is 40-fold less potent in promoting internalization (receptor downregulation) of the human KOR relative to the prototypical KOR agonist U-50488.